 The Personal Portfolio is completed throughout the 2-year course.
 It is theme based and work may be produced in a range of media.
-Students research and develop ideas in sketchbooks and are encouraged to visit museums and galleries in their spare time.
+Students research and develop ideas in sketchbooks, make significant study from direct observation and are encouraged to visit museums and galleries and evidence this in their work.
 An annual gallery visit is also organised by the school.
-It is the student's responsibility to keep their work safe throughout the course and for this purpose a portfolio is required.
+The sketchbook should show clearly stated aims and sustained investigations exploring different ways of achieving those aims through experimentation.